 Alexandra Loeb.
-Since 2003, Rossland, British Columbia; board member for EcoTrust Canada and Teem Fish, former Microsoft Vice President.
+Since 2003, Rossland, British Columbia; board member for EcoTrust Canada, former Microsoft Vice President.

 LiLi Wong.
 Since 2021, Seattle.
-Marketing at Avalara.
+Product Marketer at Qualtrics.
 In her free time, she’s on the hunt for a closer connection to food and the wilderness.

 Patricia Laughman, J.D.
 Since 2016, Seattle.
 Attorney at Cairncross & Hempelmann, PS. representing design firms, owners and consultants, as well as clients involved in employment-related disputes, and has experience and interest in litigation arising out of environmental projects.
 Former Policy Research Intern at Conservation Northwest, 2004-2005.

 Kevin Scott.
 Since 2018, Vancouver, Canada.
 Cofounder of the Fraser Watershed Initiative, a multi-year campaign to work with First Nations, NGO’s, and local governments across British Columbia to ‘heal & protect’ the Mighty Fraser Watershed.